Click HERE for this week’s newsletter!

 Look at all the sweet things folks have said about us!

 - Saturday mornings are often the highlight of my week because of the Mount Pleasant Farmers’ Market in Washington DC.
-The producers are all friendly and helpful – providing recipes, storage tips, detailed explainations of their production processes and more.
+The producers are all friendly and helpful – providing recipes, storage tips, detailed explanations of their production processes and more.
 The market supports low income residents in our community by accepting WIC and donating food to local organizations that serve those in need.
 And everything I buy there is just plain amazing.

 - It is easy for many to get to by walking, very friendly, different every week, great variety, very vibrant.